Habitat: Extreme habitat types

 Although the vast majority of life on Earth lives in mesophyllic (moderate) environments, a few organisms, most of them microbes, have managed to colonise extreme environments that are unsuitable for more complex life forms.
 There are bacteria, for example, living in Lake Whillans, half a mile below the ice of Antarctica; in the absence of sunlight, they must rely on organic material from elsewhere, perhaps decaying matter from glacier melt water or minerals from the underlying rock.
 Other bacteria can be found in abundance in the Mariana Trench, the deepest place in the ocean and on Earth; marine snow drifts down from the surface layers of the sea and accumulates in this undersea valley, providing nourishment for an extensive community of bacteria.

-Other microbes live in environemts lacking in oxygen, and are dependent on chemical reactions other than photosynthesis.
+Other microbes live in environments lacking in oxygen, and are dependent on chemical reactions other than photosynthesis.
 Boreholes drilled 300 m into the rocky seabed have found microbial communities apparently based on the products of reactions between water and the constituents of rocks.
 These communities have not been studied much, but may be an important part of the global carbon cycle.
 Rock in mines two miles deep also harbour microbes; these live on minute traces of hydrogen produced in slow oxidizing reactions inside the rock.
 These metabolic reactions allow life to exist in places with no oxygen or light, an environment that had previously been thought to be devoid of life.

 The intertidal zone and the photic zone in the oceans are relatively familiar habitat types.
 However the vast bulk of the ocean is inhospitable to air-breathing humans, with scuba divers limited to the upper 50 m or so.
 The lower limit for photosynthesis is 100 to 200 m and below that depth the prevailing conditions include total darkness, high pressure, little oxygen (in some places), scarce food resources and extreme cold.
 This habitat is very challenging to research, and as well as being little-studied, it is vast, with 79% of the Earth's biosphere being at depths greater than 1000 m.
 With no plant life, the animals in this zone are either detritivores, reliant on food drifting down from surface layers, or they are predators, feeding on each other.
 Some organisms are pelagic, swimming or drifting in mid-ocean, while others are benthic, living on or near the seabed.
 Their growth rates and metabolisms tend to be slow, their eyes may be very large to detect what little illumination there is, or they may be blind and rely on other sensory inputs.
 A number of deep sea creatures are bioluminescent; this serves a variety of functions including predation, protection and social recognition.
 In general, the bodies of animals living at great depths are adapted to high pressure environments by having pressure-resistant biomolecules and small organic molecules present in their cells known as piezolytes, which give the proteins the flexibility they need.
 There are also unsaturated fats in their membranes which prevent them from solidifying at low temperatures.